 The Cryptographic Officer role is authenticated using the credentials of the "Administrator" user account (also referred to as "Admin"), or the credentials of a member of the "SonicWALL Administrators" user group.
 The use of the latter allows for identification of specific users (i.e., by username) upon whom is imparted full administrative privileges through their assigned membership to the "SonicWALL Administrators" group by the Admin user, or other user with full administrative privileges.
 The Cryptographic Officer role can show all status and configure cryptographic algorithms, cryptographic keys, certificates, and servers used for VPN tunnels.
 The Crypto Officer sets the rules by which the module encrypts and decrypts data passed through the VPN tunnels.
-The authentication mechanisms are discussed in the Security Rules Section.
+The authentication mechanisms are discussed in Section 3.1 and 3.2.

 - Show Status Monitoring, pinging, traceroute, viewing logs.

 - Configuration Settings System configuration9, network configuration, User settings, Hardware settings, Log settings, and Security services including initiating encryption, decryption, random number generation, key management, and VPN tunnels.
 This includes the following services:

 - 1. Configure VPN Settings

 - 2. Set Content Filter

 - 3. Import/Export Certificates

 - 4. Upload Firmware10

 - 5. Configure DNS Settings

 - 6. Configure Access

 - Session Management Management access for VPN session management, such as setting and clearing logs, and enabling debugging events and traffic management.
 This includes the following services:

 - 1. Log On

 - 2. Import/Export Certificates

 - 3. Clear Log

 - 4. Filter Log

 - 5. Export Log

 - 6. Setup DHCP Server

-- 7. Generate Log Reports

-- Zeroize Zeroizing cryptographic keys

-- TLS TLS used for the https configuration tool or network traffic over a TLS VPN

-- IPsec VPN 11- Network traffic over an IPsec VPN